gijit/gi/README.md

 -------
 Release v0.7.1 makes all integers work as map keys.
-Go integers (int, int64, uint, etc) are represented with cdata in LuaJIT, since otherwise all number default to float64/doubles.
+Go integers (int, int64, uint, etc) are represented with cdata in LuaJIT, since otherwise all numbers default to float64/doubles.

 This was a problem because cdata are boxed, so equality comparison on ints was comparing their addresses.
-Now we translate all map keys to strings in Lua, which makes key lookup for an Go integer key work as expected.
+Now we translate all Go integer map keys to strings in Lua, which makes key lookup for an Go integer key work by value comparison, as is expected in Go.

 2018 Jan 23 update
 ------